puppyone-ai/Puppys/docs/src/index.md

 ### Challenges

 Predicting the next action is called *decision making* in cognitive science, which, as we know, is not only difficult for artificial intelligence but also challenging even for humans ourselves.
-Today, state-of-the-art LLMs already have a decent ability of reasonsing and a broader knowledge base than average individuals.
-Yet, they still can't deal with some tasks that can be easily handled by human.
+Today, state-of-the-art LLMs already have a decent ability to reasoning and a broader knowledge base than average individuals.
+Yet, they still can't deal with some tasks that can be easily handled by humans.
 Two major challenges exist in the decision-making process of LLMs.

 1. Enormous space for possible actions